 OCLC System Status Dashboard frequently asked questions

-OCLC has implemented a new system for checking the status of OCLC systems and applications.
-To view the new OCLC System Status Dashboard, please visit oc.lc/status.
-To learn more about this change, please see the FAQ below.
+The OCLC System Status Dashboard provides a convenient way to check the status of OCLC systems and applications.
+To view the OCLC System Status Dashboard, please visit oc.lc/status.
+To learn more about the dashboard, please see the FAQ below.

 1. What is the OCLC System Status Dashboard?

 The OCLC System Status Dashboard is how OCLC communicates service availability, including degradation due to planned maintenance activities or downtime from a major incident.
 This webpage allows you to check on the status of OCLC systems or applications at a glance.
 The main dashboard uses simple icons to show real-time system availability for each application, including status from the previous two days and any planned maintenance.
 When you click on an application name, you can see more detail about the past, current, and planned status.
 Automatic email updates when specific services experience planned or unplanned degradation allow you to keep up with the status of your applications.

 OCLC launched the OCLC System Status Dashboard to ensure efficient and effective communication about the availability of OCLC’s products and services.
 Previously, OCLC relied on multiple channels to communicate planned and unplanned degradation.
 Some of those channels relied on the very servers affected by the degradation.
 This resulted in messages that were sometimes delayed or duplicative.
 By moving all system alerts to a single portal, OCLC has simplified messaging and ensured quicker communication to members.
 The dashboard also allows you to check in at any moment to confirm the status of the systems you rely on, without the need to wait for OCLC to push out a message.

 3. How do I access the OCLC System Status Dashboard?